mamonaco1973/serverless-endpoints-intro/README.md

-# Serverless HTTP Endpoint - AWS Lambdas, Azure Functions and GCP Cloud Functions
+# Serverless HTTP Endpoints - AWS Lambdas, Azure Functions and GCP Cloud Functions

 This video series complements the [Scaling in the Cloud](https://github.com/mamonaco1973/cloud-scaling-intro/blob/main/README.md) series.
 In that series, we deployed a simple microservice using Python and the Flask framework.